cerner/fhir.cerner.com/content/millennium/dstu2/medications/immunization.md

 ## Overview

-The Immunization resource includes the view of current and historical administration of vaccinations to a patient in all healthcare settings.
+The Immunization resource is intended to cover the recording of current and historical administration of vaccines to patients across all healthcare disciplines, in all care settings, and all regions.
 This resource contains the functionality to query a patient's immunization history.

-Detailed administration records may be found in MedicationAdministration, while the Immunization resource would represent the known vaccination history regardless of where the administration itself was done.
+Detailed administration records may be found in the [`MedicationAdministration`] resource, while this Immunization resource would represent the known vaccination history regardless of where the administration itself was done.

 An immunization reaction may indicate an allergy or intolerance.
-If so, a separate AllergyIntolerance resource instance should be created as well.
+If so, a separate [`AllergyIntolerance`] resource instance must be created.

+Note that while the terms immunization and vaccination are not clinically identical, for the purposes of FHIR resources, the terms are used synonymously.

 The following fields are returned if valued: